Nekromantik: Production

-Development

 This was the first feature-length film directed by Buttgereit who had previously only done featurettes in Super 8 format.
 Buttgereit and co-writer Franz Rodenkirchen conceived the basic concept of the film while discussing the relationship between love, sex, and death.
 The idea to connect an orgasm to the moment of death, somebody actually enjoying his own death, was part of their initial ideas.

-Filming

 The film was a no budget film, with inexpensive special effects.
 The film makes use of actual animal intestines and the eyeballs of pigs.
 The rabbit-related scene uses documentary-style footage of a professional rabbit breeder at work.

-Music

 The original musical score for the film was composed by Hermann Kopp, Bernd Daktari Lorenz and John Boy Walton.